webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

     - Verifying deliverables against requirements
     - Assisting with testing and validation of products
 - **Project Manager**
   - Once the PM has defined tasks, durations, resources, and costs, they need to seek baseline approval from the project stakeholders.
 This is a formal process that ensures that everyone is on the same page and that there is a clear understanding of the project scope, schedule, budget, and risks.
-  -
-  - **Project Schedule**

-    - define project scope: identify key deliverables and objectives.
-    - define units of work: breaking work items into small, estimable pieces.
-WBS(waterfall) or project backlog(agile).
-    - milestones:
-    - sequence activities: logical order task must be completed in.
-    -
-    - Sequence Activities:

-    Determine the logical order in which tasks and activities should be performed.
-Identify dependencies between different tasks.

-    - Estimate Resource Requirements:

-    Determine the resources (human, material, equipment) required for each task.
-Consider the availability and skills of team members.

-Estimate Task Durations:

-    Estimate the time needed to complete each task.
-Use historical data, expert judgment, or other estimation techniques.

-Develop a Gantt Chart:

-    Create a Gantt chart to visually represent the project schedule.
-This chart shows tasks, durations, dependencies, and timelines.

-Allocate Resources:

-    Assign resources to specific tasks based on their availability, skills, and the project requirements.

-Identify Critical Path:

-    Determine the critical path, which is the sequence of tasks that, if delayed, would affect the project's overall duration.

-Consider Contingency:

-    Include contingency time for unexpected delays or issues.
-This helps manage project risks and uncertainties.

-Adjust Based on Constraints:

-    Consider any constraints such as budget limitations, resource constraints, or regulatory requirements when finalizing the schedule.

-Review and Get Approval:

-    Review the project schedule with stakeholders and obtain their approval.
-Ensure alignment with project objectives.

-Communicate the Schedule:

-    Clearly communicate the finalized schedule to all project team members.
-Ensure everyone understands their roles and responsibilities.

-Monitor and Control:

-    Continuously monitor the project schedule throughout the project lifecycle.
-Make adjustments as needed to accommodate changes or unforeseen circumstances.

-Document Changes:

-    Document any changes to the schedule and ensure that stakeholders are informed.
-Use a change control process to manage modifications.

-Close Out the Schedule:

-    Once the project is completed, analyze the schedule's performance and document lessons learned for future projects.
-    -

-- create project schedule: define task, WBS(task duration, phases, sequence, CPM), validate constraints, -
   - runs day-to-day management of teams in any framework as long as the project is active.
   - explains benefits of project to stakeholder.
 All stakeholders(something to gain or lose) must be sold and sign-off, otherwise project may be blocked.
   - keeps project sponsor notified of status, conflicts and risk.
   - responsibilities: **planning, scheduling, documents, progress, risk, fixed time, cost and scope**.
   - completes project goals to stakeholder/company satisfaction.
   - Responsibilities:
     - Building the project team and securing resources
     - Building the project charter and defining the project’s scope
     - Creating required project logs and processes, including the issue log, change log, and risk register
     - Ensuring project deliverables are met which includes making sure team members have the right skills and resources for activity completion on the activity list
     - Preparing and delivering project status updates
     - Tracking the project’s progress and status when compared to the schedule and budget
     - Managing vendor relationships
 - **Stakeholder**
   - Anyone/Organization with vested interest(positive or negative) in the project.
   - **Waterfall**: detailed requirements given to team.
 No further communication until project completion.